5 simple steps to setting financial goals

 Your budget should start with comprehensive look at your income and determine the best way to utilize that income on a monthly or weekly basis.
-Utilize LearnVest's 50/20/30 Rule, come up with your own framework, or plan a budget with an advisor.
+Utilize LearnVest's 50/20/30 Rule, come up with your own framework, or plan a budget with a consultant.

 Step 4.
 Automate